openshift/microshift/docs/contributor/image_mode.md

 > [Configure CSI](#configure-csi) section, the loop device should automatically
 > be shared with the container and used by the MicroShift CSI driver.

-Log into the container host when prompted using the `redhat:redhat` credentials.
+After the MicroShift `bootc` image has been successfully started, a login prompt will be  presented in the terminal.
+Log into the running container using the `redhat:redhat` credentials.

 Run the following command to verify that all the MicroShift pods are up and running without errors.